Internal Audit 3.0 has been saved

 Internal Audit 3.0

-As organizations hurtle to an increasingly technology-driven, innovation-oriented, risky, and disruptive future, where is Internal Audit?
-Very often, despite ongoing efforts to meet stakeholders’ growing list of needs, the answer is playing catch-up.
+As organisations hurtle to an increasingly technology-driven, innovation-oriented, risk, and disruptive future, where is Internal Audit?
+Very often, despite ongoing efforts to meet stakeholder’s growing list of needs, the answer is playing catch-up.

 Internal Audit 3.0

-Until recently, the Internal Audit profession had not faced the need to innovate, let alone reinvent itself.
-Now, as we approach the end of a decade of uncertainty, organizations face evolving strategic, reputational, operational, financial, regulatory, and cyber risks.
-The world is entering the fourth industrial revolution where new technologies, digitalization, robotics, and artificial intelligence are dramatically changing the business landscape.
+Until recently, the Internal Audit profession has not faced the need to innovate, let alone reinvent itself.
+Now, as we approach the end of a decade of uncertainty, organisations face evolving strategic, reputational, operational, financial, regulatory, and cyber risks.
+The world is entering the fourth industrial revolution where new technologies, digitalisation, robotics, and artificial intelligence are dramatically changing the business landscape.

-Through consultation with audit committee chairs, executives, chief audit executives and business leaders, we have developed a blueprint which aims to clarify the expectations of Internal Audit and required enablers to meet these, codifying the most important elements.
+Through consultation with audit committee chairs, executives, chief audit executives and business leaders, we have developed a blueprint which aims to clarify the expectations of Internal Audit, and required enablers to meet these, codifying the most important elements.
 We call it Internal Audit 3.0, the next generation of Internal Audit.
+This publication introduces Internal Audit 3.0 and outlines our point of view on selected aspects of the framework, depicted below.

-Assurance constitutes and remains the core role of Internal Audit.
+Assurance continues and remains the core role of Internal Audit.
 Yet the range of activities, issues, and risks to be assured should be far broader and more real-time than they have been in the past.
-Assurance on core processes and the truly greatest risks is essential but so is assurance around decision governance, the appropriateness of behaviors within the organization, the effectiveness of the three lines of defense (LoD), and oversight of digital technologies.
-Assurance is central to Internal Audit’s role but must not be the limit.
+Equally, while assurance is central to Internal Audit’s role, it must not be the limit.
+Internal Audit 3.0 outlines how functions can meet growing stakeholder demands through innovation and technology enablement.

 Anticipating risks and assisting the business in understanding risks, and in crafting preventative responses, transforms Internal Audit from being a predominantly backward-looking function that reports on what went wrong to a forward-looking function that prompts awareness of what could go wrong, and what to do about it, before it happens.
-Internal Audit becomes more proactive and, through its assurance and advisory roles, helps management intervene before risks materialize.
+Internal Audit 3.0 introduces risk sensing and risk learning to Internal Audit’s role, helping the function keep pace with and get ahead of emerging risks.

-- Digital assets, which have already begun to transform Internal Audit work, and are about to revolutionize it
+Such as robotics, artificial intelligence, visualisation tools, which have already begun to transform Internal Audit work, and are about to revolutionise it.